marko03kostic/edge-node-installer/README.md

 ## Edge Node Setup

 For detailed instructions on setting up the DKG Edge Node in an automated environment on Ubuntu, check out the official documentation [here](https://docs.origintrail.io/build-with-dkg/dkg-edge-node/run-an-edge-node/automated-environment-setup-ubuntu).
+For more information about the Edge Node check out the official documentation [here](https://docs.origintrail.io/build-with-dkg/dkg-edge-node)

 ### 1. Clone the Repository
 To begin, copy the following code: